 - "16.1.4.
-This was affirmed in McDonald's Corporation vs. MacJoy Fastfood Corporation (514 SCRA 95, 107-108 [2007]), which held that, '[t]he Court has consistently used and applied the dominancy test in determining, confusing similarity or likelihood of confusion between competing trademarks.' - "16.1.5.
+This was affirmed in McDonald's Corporation vs. Macjoy Fastfood Corporation (514 SCRA 95, 107-108 [2007]), which held that, '[t]he Court has consistently used and applied the dominancy test in determining confusing similarity or likelihood of confusion between competing trademarks.' - "16.1.5.
 In fact, the dominancy test is 'now explicitly incorporated into law in Section 155.1 of the Intellectual Property Code, which defines infringement as the colorable imitation of a registered mark $x \times x$ or a dominant feature thereof.' $x \times x$ - "16.1.6.
-Thus, applying the dominancy test in the instant case, it can be readily concluded that the mark 'VASTATS', owned by Respondent-Applicant, so resembles Opposer's trademark 'VIDASTAT', that it will likely cause confusion, mistake and deception on the part of the purchasing public.
+Thus, applying the dominancy test in the instant case, it can be readily concluded that the mark 'KLINDAC', owned by Respondent-Applicant, so resembles Opposer's trademark 'KLINDEX'

+that it will likely cause confusion, mistake and deception on the part of the purchasing public.

 - "16.1.6.1.
-Respondent-Applicant's mark 'VASTAT' appears and sounds almost the same as Opposer's trademark 'VIDASTAT'. - "16.1.6.2.
-Respondent-Applicant's mark 'V-A-S-T-A-T' is the first and last (5) letters of Opposer's trademark 'V-I-D-A-S-T-A-T. - "16.1.6.3.
-Both marks are pronounced with the same intonation. - "16.1.7.
-Clearly, Respondent-Applicant's mark 'VASTAT' adopted the dominant features of the Opposer's trademark 'VIDASTAT'. - "16.1.8.
-As further ruled by the High Court in the McDonald's Corporation case (supra p.
-33-34 [2004]):
+Respondent-Applicant's mark 'KLINDAC' appears and sounds almost the same as Opposer's trademark 'KLINDEX'. - "16.1.6.2.
+The first five (5) letters in Respondent-Applicant's mark 'K-L-I-N-D-A-C' is Opposer's trademark 'K-L-I-N-D-E-X. - "16.1.6.3.
+Both marks are composed of two (2) syllables, i.e., Respondent-Applicant's mark KLIN/DAC and Opposer's mark KLIN/DEX. - "16.1.6.4.
+Both marks are composed of seven letters. - "16.1.6.5.
+Notably, the only difference between the two marks is the last two (2) letters of the marks, which by itself would not be sufficient to eliminate the possibility of confusion between the two marks. - "16.1.7.
+Clearly, Respondent-Applicant's mark 'KLINDAC' adopted the dominant features of the Opposer's trademark 'KLINDEX'. - "16.1.8.
+As further ruled by the High Court in the McDonald's Corporation case (supra, p.
+33-34[2004]):

 "16.1.9.
-In American Wire & Cable Co., vs. Director of Patents (31 SCRA 544, 547-548 [1970]), the Supreme Court explained:
+In American Wire & Cable Co., vs. Director of Patents (31 SCRA 544, 547-548 [1970]), the Supreme Court explained: $\times \times \times$

 - "16.2.
-Opposer's trademark 'VIDASTAT' and Respondent-Applicant's mark 'VASTAT' are practically identical marks in sound and appearance that they leave the same commercial impression upon the public. - "16.3.
-Thus, the two marks can easily be confused for one over the other, most especially considering that the opposed mark 'VASTAT' is applied for the same class as that of Opposer's trademark 'VIDASTAT' under Class 05 of the International Classification of Goods. - "16.4.
-Nevertheless, Respondent-Applicant still filed a trademark application for 'VASTAT' despite its knowledge of the existing trademark application for 'VIDASTAT' which is confusingly similar thereto in both its sound and appearance, to the extreme damage and prejudice of Opposer. - "16.5. 'x x xWhen, as in the present case, one applies for the registration of at trademark or label which is almost the same or very closely resembles one already used and registered by another, the application should be rejected and dismissed outright, even without any opposition on the part of the owner and user of a previously registered label or trademark, this not only to avoid confusion on the part of the public, but also to protect an already used and registered trademark and an established goodwill.' $x \times x$ - "16.6.
-Opposer's intellectual property right over its trademark is protected under Section 147.1 of the IP Code, which states:
+Opposer's trademark 'KLINDEX' and Respondent-Applicant's mark 'KLINDAC' are practically identical marks in sound and appearance that they leave the same commercial impression upon the public. - '16.3.
+Thus, the two marks can easily be confused for one over the other, most especially considering that the opposed mark 'KLINDAC' is applied for the same class and goods as that of the Opposer's trademark 'KLINDEX" under Class 05 of the International Classification of Goods. - "16.4.
+Nevertheless, Respondent-Applicant still filed a trademark application for 'KLINDAC' despite its knowledge of the existing trademark application of 'KLINDEX', which is confusingly similar thereto in both its sound and appearance, to the extreme damage and prejudice of Opposer. - "16.5. 'x x xWhen, as in the present case, one applies for the registration of a trademark or label which is almost the same or very closely resembles one already used and registered b another, the application should be rejected and dismissed outright, even without any opposition on the part of the owner and user of a previously registered label or trademark, this not only to avoid confusion on the part of the public, but also to protect an already used and registered trademark and an established goodwill. $x \times x'$

+"16.6.
+Opposer's intellectual property right over its trademark is protected under Section 147 of the IP Code, which states: